TokyoWarfare/Osmo-GPS-Controller-Extended/docs/protocol_data_segment.md

 **Connection Process (Please read carefully):**

 1. **Remote Control Initiates Connection Request** The remote control sends a connection request to the camera, with a random verification code in `verify_data` (this verification code matches the code on the remote control to confirm that the connection is with the current remote control).
-The DJI GPS Bluetooth remote control's `device_id` is: 0xFF33.

    - **First pairing**, set `verify_mode` to `1`, meaning verification is required.
 In this case, the camera will display a verification code pop-up, and the user needs to confirm whether to allow the connection.
    - **Already paired**, set `verify_mode` to `0`, meaning the remote control has been paired with the camera.
 At this point, the camera decides whether to show the pop-up based on the saved pairing history.
 If the camera has the pairing record saved, no pop-up will appear; if the camera has cleared the pairing information, the pop-up will show immediately.